Why Use SQL Window Functions

 Rolling aggregates example #2

-Now it is clear the company is doing well.
-In some months, expenses exceed income, but thanks to the accumulated cash reserve, there is no gap.
+Now it is clear that the company is doing well.
+In some months, expenses exceed income, but there is no gap due to the accumulated cash reserve.

 Summary